AliMuhammadK62/Multilarm/README.md

 Default value: “mp3”
 23. AudioDevice
 Value type: Numbers (-1 or higher)
-Use: Specifies the audio device to be used for playback. -1 denotes system-default audio device, 0 disables audio playback and 1 to onwards are 1-based indices for real output devices.
+Use: Specifies the audio device to be used for playback. -1 denotes system-default audio device, 0 disables audio playback and 1 to onwards are 1-based indices for audio output devices present in the system.
+Default value: “-1”
+24. AudioDevice
+Value type: Numbers (-1 or higher)
+Use: Specifies the audio device to be used for recording TTS audio. -1 denotes system-default audio device and 0 to onwards are 0-based indices for recording devices present in the system.
 Default value: “-1”

 Back to Table of contents